-This is a beginner’s guide shows how to update the pre-installed LibreOffice packages to the latest in Ubuntu and Linux Mint.
+This is a beginner’s guide shows how to update the pre-installed LibreOffice packages to the latest in all current Ubuntu and Linux Mint releases.

 sudo add-apt-repository ppa:libreoffice/ppa

-Type your password, no visual feedback, when it asks and hit Enter to continue.
-And the PPA so far supports for Ubuntu 18.04 and Ubuntu 20.04.
+Type your user password (no visual feedback) when it asks and hit Enter to continue.
+And the PPA should always supports all current Ubuntu releases.

-For any reason, you can easily restore the office suite to the pre-installed version by running command in terminal to purge the PPA:
+For any reason, you can easily restore the office suite to the pre-installed version by purging the PPA.

 sudo apt install ppa-purge && sudo ppa-purge ppa:libreoffice/ppa